Broadcast live from the Royal residence of Sandringham, in 1932, the King broadcast a special message to Britain's Empire on Christmas Day.

 Even today, the Christmas Broadcast is an intrinsic part of Christmas Day festivities for many people across the Commonwealth.

-Each broadcast carefully reflects current issues and concerns and shares The Queen's reflections on what Christmas means to her and to many of her listeners.
-Over the years, the Christmas Broadcast has acted as a chronicle of global, national, and personal events that have affected The Queen and her audience.
+Each broadcast carefully reflects current issues, and concerns and shared the Queen's reflections on what Christmas meant to her and to many of her listeners, and now the duty has been passed on to King Charles.
+Over the years, the Christmas Broadcast has acted as a chronicle of global, national, and personal events that have affected the Royals and the audience.